diospiroverde/WazzApp/README.md

 Sticky Notifications on supported systems

-Turn on and off window flashing on new messages (useful to avoid double notifications in gnome)
+Toggle window flashing on new messages on or off (useful to avoid double notifications in gnome)

 Hide the the Menu Bar on start

-Start the appication minimized
+Start the appication minimized (useful for autostart)

 Mark all messages as read